Asha-Empire/Game-Story/README.md

 #### 3023... or 14...

-Years passed and the year is now 3023, but the emperor declared the reference point of the calendar as the foundation of the empire.
-And now the year is 14.
+Years have passed and it is now 3023, but **Emperor Walter Friessner** declared the **foundation of the ___Asha Empire___ as the reference point for the calendar**, so the current year is now referred to as 14.

-Imperial navy forces have taken control of all settled star systems, planets and stations, but man is going to new systems and they continue to settle on new planets.
-As long as it did not pose a threat to the Empire, he ceased to control these new star systems and allowed humans to live freely in these systems because the cost of controlling them was too high.
+The Imperial navy forces of the Asha Empire have taken control of all the settled star systems, planets and stations in the Asha galaxy.
+However, humans continue to explore and settle in new systems and planets.
+As long as these new settlements do not pose a threat to the empire, the imperial navy has chosen not to exert control over them, as the cost of doing so is deemed too high.
+Instead, the inhabitants of these new systems are allowed to live freely, as long as they do not challenge the authority of the empire.

 #### 20...